McKellar, Ontario

-McKellar is a township and census subdivision in Parry Sound District, Ontario, Canada.
-Per the 2016 Census, it has a population of 1111.
+McKellar is a township municipality and census subdivision in Parry Sound District, Ontario, Canada.
+The 2021 population was 1,419.

-McKellar is named for Archibald McKellar (1816-1894), a member of the legislative assemblies for the province of Canada (1857-1867) and Ontario (1867-1875).
+McKellar is named for Archibald McKellar (1816–1894), a member of the legislative assemblies for the province of Canada (1857–1867) and Ontario (1867–1875).

 Communities

 McKellar is also the primary and largest community within the township, located along Provincial Highway 124.
-It was originally known as Armstrong's Rapids, but the name McKellar was given when the post office opened in the community in 1870.
-Broadbent is named for American Steel Millionaire, Samuel Broadbent (1845-1923) who financed the building for the Trans-Canadian Railway.
-Hurdville is named for Canadian Financier William Faulkner Hurdville (1838-1910), who also helped finance the Trans-Canadian Railway.

 Other population centres within the township are: